feliciachang/ai-chatbot/README.md

+# How to build a Qwen chatbot with Vercel AI SDK and Modal

-It was 2023.
-I was making a replica of ChatGPT, and I spent a week learning to stream chunks of text from the OpenAI API and rendering each chunk smoothly with CSS transitions.
+Two years ago is decades ago in AI Land.
+Back then, I was learning to stream chunks of text from the OpenAI API and rendering each chunk smoothly with CSS transitions.
 It was laborious!

 Thankfully, there are new developer tools for building common LLM interfaces.
 It only took me a day to deploy a swanky chatbot running a Qwen-3B model using Vercel and Modal.